 Your most basic checklist for interviews.
 If you don’t cover this, you might as well stay home.

-Your job interview checklist is basic stuff, but as a reminder, I post it again because everyday, I see candidates blow the simple stuff.
+Your checklist for interviews is basic stuff, but as a reminder, I post it again because everyday, I see candidates blow the simple stuff.
 These candidate end the interview process early because of the basics.
 I used to think it was due to inexperience, but I see experienced candidates miss the basics just as often.
 This stuff is important, and I can not stress it enough.
 Again, This stuff is IMPORTANT!
 My radar goes off when candidates miss the basics, the obvious, and the expected.
 There is nothing worse than when a candidates cell phone rings in the middle of an interview, or just as bad is when a candidate shows up late.
 Each minute a candidate is late, I am wondering if I got the schedule wrong, and by the 5th minute where the candidate hasn’t shown up, these minutes are dog minutes.
 Each minute lasts 7x as long in my mind and if you didn’t call or text to give me a heads up, you might as well be over 1 hour late.
 Remember, most candidates show up 10 minutes early, so showing up 4 minutes late is actually 14 minutes in interview time.
 I am wasting my time because I am not going to start a new project if I am expecting someone “6 minutes ago”.
 Yeah, seriously, just stay home.

 The checklist for interviews on the day BEFORE the interview